Play your ball down as it lies unless it’s in wet or marshy areas.

 Players 70 years or older will be playing from the White Tees.
 They are allowed to bump the ball up on any shot and are allowed to ground their club in the sand.
 It just seems fair and applies to all 70 and over.

-For the record Monty & Lane are the only ones old as dirt!
+For the record, Monty is the only one old as dirt!